zzzzzzzzzzzzzzzzz

 I added a café background murmur (free download) and random AI phrases with other ElevenLabs voices.
 Result: a messy soundscape and a casual, realistic tone.

-Then came the classics: After Effects.
-Because in the end, the old tools are still the ones that give you full control over the result and the final polish.
-I used timewarp for the accelerated sequence of girls, a circular mask, and a wiggle to simulate the imperfect motion you get when blowing a bubble.
-I also blurred the center of the bubble, since some mouths looked way too sharp to be believable.
+Then came the classics: because in the end, the old tools are still the ones that give you full control over the result and the final polish.
+I used After Effects timewarp for the acceleration in the sequence of girls, over a duplicated layer, a circular mask selecting the bubble and scaling it to simulate its growing, I also added a wiggle to mimic the imperfect motion you get when blowing a bubble.
+I blurred the center of the bubble too, since some mouths looked way too sharp and to big after scaling to be believable.

 And Premiere for the final edit, subtitles (yellow on black, always, for readability), and audio mix with Essential Sound to give everything unity and polish.